 - After you run the workflow, select the Output Data tool.

-- Locate the output file and click the file link to open it.
+- Locate the output file and select the file link to open it.

-Convert an Output Data Tool to an Input Data Tool
+Convert Output Data Tool to Input Data Tool

 Convert the Output Data tool to an Input Data Tool: